 After a few months, I noticed a change: I started receiving emails and calls from people outside my network.
 “Hi, Luk, my former colleague Ben sent me an article you shared with him and the issue you helped Company X with is similar to what we’re struggling with.
 Do you think iNostix can assist?”

-Due to the value of the content I was sharing, I didn’t realise it was getting re-shared a lot by my network.
+Due to the value of the content I was sharing, I didn’t realise it was being re-shared by my network.
 Prospects started seeking us out more and more.

-It seemed like the ultimate dream: large companies were reaching out to us to complete projects that big, international consultancies were desperately trying to win.
-We won proposal after proposal against the Big 4, who didn’t share similar ‘experiences from the trenches’ and never got to the visibility and reputation level we had (which ultimately resulted and the acquisition by Deloitte in 2016).
+It seemed like the ultimate dream: large companies were reaching out to us to complete projects that big, international consulting firms were desperately trying to win.
+We won proposal after proposal against the Big 4, who didn’t share similar ‘experiences from the trenches’ and never got to the visibility and reputation level we had (which ultimately resulted in the acquisition by Deloitte in 2016).

-We found ourselves in the position that most boutique consultancies strive to be in: prospects came to us, and we had to make tough decisions about which projects to accept and which to decline politely.
+We found ourselves in the position that most consulting firms strive to be in: prospects came to us, and we had to make tough decisions about which projects to accept and which to decline politely.

-In 2016, iNostix got acquired by Deloitte.The impressive client list we had built up by that point was an important factor.
-But not the only one.
+In 2016, Deloitte acquired iNostix.
+Our impressive client list, which we had built up by that point, was an essential factor, but it was not the only one.

 Here’s what Deloitte communicated to the press in 2016: “One of the main drivers behind the acquisition was Luk’s status as a well-known global thought leader in the people analytics consulting space.
 Luk has proven that amplifying visibility as a consultant is more than a feel-good marketing technique.”